ibm-cloud-docs/openwhisk/pkg_slack.md

 ## Using the Slack token-based API
 {: #pkg_slack_api}

-If you prefer, you can choose to use Slack's token-based API, rather than the webhook API.
+If you prefer, you can choose to use the Slack token-based API, rather than the webhook API.
 If you so choose, then pass in a `token` parameter that contains your Slack [access token](https://api.slack.com/tokens){: external}.
 Then, you can use any of the [Slack API methods](https://api.slack.com/methods){: external} as your `url` parameter.
 For example, to post a message, include a `url` parameter value of [`slack.postMessage`](https://api.slack.com/methods/chat.postMessage){: external}.